 The School will commit to keeping certificates for at least 2 years and then they may be destroyed.
 Replacements can then be ordered from the awarding bodies.
+The school will keep a record of destroyed certificates for four years.

 POST-RESULTS SERVICES